AnonymousEACLDemo/SADAS/README.md

 All the code and softwares needed to run our project are contained in this repository.

+The code cleanup work is in progress.

-We will clean the code and release an instruction on how to use SADAS very soon.
+We will release the cleaned code, software, installation requirements, user instruction very soon.